sergueik/powershell_samples/external/wix/basic-vscode-customized/README.md

-In particular, [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) extension is used for testing the preconfigured installer VS Code extension is glorified zip file with pure Javascript:
+In particular, [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) extension is used in this poject for constructing the preconfigured installer VS Code extension is glorified zip file with pure Javascript:
 ```text
 ------------------------